MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

      - Go to **Field Service** > **Settings** > **Customizations** > **Customize the System**.

+> [!Note]
+> The **My In Progress Bookings** view has been renamed to **My Bookings for Today**.
+This doc has been updated to reflect the name change.
+Depending on your version of Dynamics 365 Field Service, you may see either name.
+The functionality remains the same regardless of the view name.

 > ![Bookable Resource view](media/bookable-resource-views.PNG "Bookable Resource view")

 > [!Note]
 > Fields can be added to this view if necessary for your business needs.

-3. Create and schedule a work order.
+1. Create and schedule a work order.

      - The booking will not appear in the Dynamics 365 pane in Remote Assist unless the booking status is **In progress** and the related bookable resource has a user record that matches the HoloLens user.